Welcome to the Nyack College, Seminary, and Graduate Schools International Student Webpage

 Undergraduate Financial Affidavit of Support and instructions (PDF)

-Undergraduate Free Room and Board Affidavit of Support and Instructions (PDF)
+Undergraduate Affidavit of Support (Room and Board) (PDF)

 - Copies of Personal Pages of Passport/Visas.
 Please include copies for all dependents if applicable.